redhat-appstudio/infra-deployments/components/pipeline-service/README.md

 ## Update procedure

+All commands in this section are relative to the infra-deployments repository root directory

 - For development overlay:

 Edit the yaml files under the development subdirectory as needed.
 Run the 'kustomize build' command for the